LinguaPhylo/linguaPhylo.github.io/_posts/2020-09-22-linguaphylo-for-developers.markdown

 categories: programming
 ---

-The reference implementation of the LinguaPhylo language is implemented in the Java programming language.
+The reference implementation of the LinguaPhylo language is written in the Java programming language.

 The source code for the reference implementation is available for download at [https://github.com/LinguaPhylo/linguaPhylo](https://github.com/LinguaPhylo/linguaPhylo).